foundation-model-stack/bamba/blog/Announcing Bamba.md

 ## Comparison with transformers with similar token budget

-We pick a few promiment models: Olmo 7B trained on identical data (2024), Meta Llama2 7B (2023), and IBM Granite 7B (2023), which have been trained to \~2T tokens.
+We pick a few prominent models: Olmo 7B trained on identical data (2024), Meta Llama2 7B (2023), and IBM Granite 7B (2023), which have been trained to \~2T tokens.
 While Olmo 7B outperforms Meta Llama2 and IBM Granite models across these 8 benchmarks, we note that with the same dataset, Bamba outperforms Olmo 7B.
-Since Bamba model has 9B parameters, a direct comparison is again difficult, but the main takeaway is that mamba2 hybrid architecture is competitive with the tranformer models trained on the same dataset with similar token budget.
+Since Bamba model has 9B parameters, a direct comparison is again difficult, but the main takeaway is that mamba2-based hybrid models are competitive with the transformer models trained on the same dataset with similar token budget.

 | Model | Average | MMLU | ARC-C | GSM8K | Hellaswag | OpenbookQA | Piqa | TruthfulQA | Winogrande |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- |